alexdglover/alexdglover.github.io/_posts/2017-05-21-dnsreroute.md

   teaser: /assets/img/DNSReRoute_Architecture.png
 ---

+**Dec 28 2017 Update** OpenShift deprecated their original offering, so the API backend is completely dead.
+All functionality in the single page app (besides the Auth0 integration) is now broken.
+{: .notice--warning}

 About a year ago, I had a use case for a simple redirect.
 I just needed to redirect developers from an old Jenkins DNS record (that pointed to an instance that was destroyed) to a new DNS record (pointing to the new, running Jenkins